davidarchanjo/spring-certified-developer-study-guide/README.md

 # 7. SPRING SECURITY <a id="7-spring-security-" href="#7"></a>
 ## OVERVIEW
-Spring Security configures by default out-of-the-box a basic authentication for all URLs, which is session-based.
+Spring Security by default actives both HTTP security filters and the security filter chain and configures/enforces basic authentication for all URLs, which is session-based.

+* **Spring Security Filters Chain** -

+* **AuthenticationManager** - works like a coordinator where authentication providers are registered.

+* **AuthenticationProvider** - processes specific types of authentication.

+* **UserDetailsService** - core interface that loads user-specific data in the Spring Security flow.

+* **antMatcher** - method used to configure access restrictions to URLs by [ant patterns](https://ant.apache.org/manual/dirtasks.html#patterns) to only be invoked when matching exactly the provided pattern.

+* **mvcMatcher** - works like antMatcher but is more general and can also handle some possible configuration mistakes.

 ## CORE CONCEPTS
 * **Authentication** - refers to the process of verifying the identity of a user, based on provided credentials.
 A common example is entering a username and a password when you log in to a website.
 You can think of it as an answer to the question: _Who are you?_.